danieldelcore/trousers/README.md

 - `trousers().get()`

 ### `trousers().element`
-A function which accepts a [Tagged Template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates)
+A function which accepts a [Tagged Template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).

-You should treat element blocks like you would do with [Elements in BEM](https://en.bem.info/methodology/quick-start/#element).
+You should treat element blocks like you would with [Elements in BEM](https://en.bem.info/methodology/quick-start/#element).

 - The element name describes its purpose ("What is this?" — item, text, etc.), not its state ("What type, or what does it look like?" — red, big, etc.).
 - The structure of an element's full name is block-name__element-name.
 The element name is separated from the block name with a double underscore (__).